radiodan-archive/radiodan-vagrant/README.md

     $ VBoxManage modifyvm vagrant_radiodan --audio coreaudio --audiocontroller ac97
     $ vagrant up

-Audio is enabled by default by running the setup.sh script.
+Audio is enabled by default if you setup vagrant using `setup.sh`.
 These instructions work on Mac OS X (10.8) because it uses coreaudio.
 Other systems might need different parameters.
 You can use the VirtualBox GUI Settings panel to select this manually.